darfink/chakracore-rs/chakracore-sys/README.md

 #### macOS

 ```
-# brew install llvm38 pkg-config
+# brew install cmake icu4c llvm38 pkg-config
 ```

-If you installed `icu4c` (required for ChakraCore) using Brew, and wish to link statically, you need make `pkg-config` aware of the library.
-This is because Brew does not link this library with the system, it may conflict with other builds.
+If you choose to install `icu4c` (required for ChakraCore) using Brew, you need make `pkg-config` aware of the library.
+This is because Brew does not link the library with the system, as it may conflict with other builds.
 There are two possible solutions to this.

 - Forcefully link the library with the system: